Master of Science

 Keywords Breathing wells, karst, geochemistry, stable isotopes, hydrogeology, sulfide oxidation, evaporite dissolution, barometric logging

 Freckelton, Candace N., "A Physical and Geochemical Characterization of Southwestern Ontario's Breathing Well Region" (2013).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 1105.